 In my last blog I discussed how a veteran can provide necessary documentation for the VA to initiate an evaluation for a cognitive dysfunction if there is suspicion that one exists.
 A cognitive dysfunction can arise from a reversible condition such as acute sleep issues, or uncontrolled blood sugars stemming from diabetes mellitus.
 These transient symptoms of cognitive dysfunction are treatable and typically abide once the underlying condition is treated.
 However, if the veteran is diagnosed with some form of cognitive impairment that is not transient in nature and is found to be related to service and is later granted service connection for that condition, the next step in the process is to determine the severity of that condition and more specifically, how it is rated by the VA.
 That is, to determine the assessment of level of cognitive dysfunction as it is evaluated in the rating of impairments.

-The VA lumps all cognitive disorders, with the exception of traumatic brain injury, if you happen to have one then contact personal injury lawyers nj, including all of the following conditions under one General Rating Formula for Mental Disorders:
+The VA lumps all cognitive disorders, with the exception of traumatic brain injury, including all of the following conditions under one General Rating Formula for Mental Disorders:

 - Dementia due to infection (HIV infection, syphilis, or other systemic or intracranial infections)